-- Update the goals and guidelines for the district through a City Council Order amending Paragraph III, "Statement of Goals and Guidelines and Standards for Review," of the Order that established the District on December 18, 2000 (See Appendix C). - Amend the Neighborhood Conservation District and Landmark Ordinance (Ch.
+- Update the goals and guidelines for the district through a City Council Order amending Paragraph III, "Statement of Goals and Guidelines and Standards for Review," of the Order that established the District on December 18, 2000 (See Appendix B). - Amend the Neighborhood Conservation District and Landmark Ordinance (Ch.
 2.78, Art.
-III) to clarify jurisdiction over architectural lighting, broadly defined (See Appendix D). - Amend the Harvard Square Overlay District in conformance with current urban design principles and so that the goals and guidelines for conservation district and zoning purposes remain identical. - Amend Article 7.000 (Signs and Illumination) of the Zoning Ordinance to clarify jurisdiction over interior signs meant to be visible from outside the building (7.13.1 and 7.16.22.C) and the application of translucent or opaque film containing graphics or corporate colors on display windows (7.16.12). - Initiate a new master planning process for Cambridge's major squares that will build on the recently completed Envision plan.
+III) to clarify jurisdiction over architectural lighting, broadly defined (See Appendix C). - Amend the Harvard Square Overlay District so that the goals and guidelines for conservation district and zoning purposes remain identical. - Amend Article 7.000 (Signs and Illumination) of the Zoning Ordinance to clarify jurisdiction over interior signs meant to be visible from outside the building (7.13.1 and 7.16.22.C) and the application of translucent or opaque film containing graphics or corporate colors on display windows (7.16.12).